opensearch-project/documentation-website/_search-plugins/search-pipelines/neural-query-enricher.md

 Field | Data type | Description
 :--- | :--- | :---
 `default_model_id` | String | The model ID of the default model for an index.
 Optional.
-`neural_field_default_id` | String | A map of key-value pairs representing document field names and their associated default model IDs.
+`neural_field_default_id` | Object | A map of key-value pairs representing document field names and their associated default model IDs.
 Optional.
 `tag` | String | The processor's identifier.
 Optional.
 `description` | String | A description of the processor.
 Optional.